immortalbob/IBControl/readme.md

 It is meant to be a player driven meta, it will not just do things for you other than navigation to predefined areas.
 You are at the helm of a 9 man fellowship, and all the controls you might need are at your fingertips!

-Below you will find screenshots of the Chaos Helper UI that IBControl uses, each predefined command has a button, however there is room for unlimited custom chat commands. (explained below)

 Requirements:

     Virindi Bundle of course